Mint Tin Pirates

 - Extend the successful rolls by one each way.
 For example, a knife and pistol was dice roll of a 6 to an 8 but is now a roll of 5 to 9, hand mortars (bombs) were 5 to 9 and now are 4 to 10.
 This forces harder decisions on hand management.

-Solo Variant - The Ghost Ship by Nick Shaw
+3) Mint Tin Pirates solo variant - The Ghost Ship by Nick Shaw

 Combines Mint Tin Pirates with Mint Tin Aliens.